Date: Sunday, 4 December 2022; 11th Anniversary.

 - to raise awareness about the species that are endangered or under threat of extinction.

-- to promote protection of the decreasing numbers of wildlife species across the globe.
+- to promote the protection of the decreasing numbers of wildlife species across the globe.

 Inception:

-The first World Wildlife Conservation Day was held on 4 December 2012.
+World Wildlife Conservation Day was held for the first time on 4 December 2012.

 History: